sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 Check the output of your job in the output file.

 !!! note
-	When there are a lot of jobs, `squeue -u <username>` will limit the list to your jobs only
+	When there are a lot of jobs, `squeue -u <username>` will limit the list to those of the specified user.

 ### Advanced cluster usage : job array

-Oftentime we have to repeat a similar analysis on a number of files, or for a number of different parameters.
+Often, we have to repeat a similar analysis on a number of files, or for a number of different parameters.
 Rather than writing each sbatch script individually, we can rely on job arrays to facilitate our task.

 Say you want to execute a command, on 10 files (for example, map the reads of 10 samples).